Skip to main content

 What is the RRIF minimum withdrawal issue?

-RRSPs must eventually convert to RRIFs, and mandatory RRIF withdrawals can create taxable income that reduces GIS.
+RRSPs must convert to RRIFs, and RRIFs have mandatory minimum withdrawals.
+Those forced withdrawals create taxable income even if you do not want the money yet, which can reduce GIS.

 Do TFSA withdrawals affect GIS?